bisqwit/cpp_parallelization_examples/README.md

 Add `-fopenmp` to both compiler and linker commandlines

+When offloading, you may get linker problems from math functions if you do an optimized build.
+To resolve, add `-foffload=-lm -fno-fast-math -fno-associative-math`

 ### Build CilkPlus programs

 Add `-fcilkplus` to both compiler and linker commandlines, and `-lcilkrts` to linker commandline